Your Safe Visit in Kleinwalsertal

 - We have summarized all the details about the access tests for you here.

-- In addition, each company has its own prevention concept and a Covid-19 officer.
+- Employees are regularly tested for Covid-19, and each company has its own prevention concept and a Covid-19 officer.

 - With participating hosts, you can enjoy flexible cancellation conditions as part of Flexi-Book.

 - There is free Covid-19 cancellation insurance for all bookings arriving by 31st October 2021.
 This means: